terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 For more information, see [Assigning users access to projects](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-access-project).

-Your User Access Group should look like this
+Your User Access Policies should look like this

 ![ProjectAccess_Picture](images/Picture6.png)